-It is a chronic digestive disease that causes painful irritation of the esophagus.Fluid or food escapes from the stomach and migrates upwards into the oesophagus.
+Gastroesophageal reflux disease, also called GERD in medical jargon, i is a chronic digestive disease that causes painful irritation of the esophagus.Fluid or food escapes from the stomach and migrates upwards into the oesophagus.

 Symptoms of gastroesophageal reflux may include heartburn, regurgitation, sore throat and difficulty swallowing.
 Gastroesophageal reflux can cause referral, coughing, wheezing during breathing and hoarseness of the voice.
 These symptoms may worsen after eating, in flexion of the trunk on the pelvis and at bedtime.

-What treatment for gastroesophageal reflux ?
+What treatment for gastric reflux ?

 In most cases, gastroesophageal reflux can be managed effectively by a well-followed medical treatment.
 Medications can help neutralize or reduce stomach acid, heal irritation of the esophagus and strengthen the esophageal sphincter.
 Obese patients must lose weight and observe good eating habits and quality sleep.
 In some cases we have to propose a surgical treatment.

 After a well-administered drug treatment, if no noticeable improvement is observed, it may be a pathology other than gastro-esophageal reflux disease.
 A gastroenterologist will then carry out explorations to confirm or refute these diagnostic hypotheses.

 He will perform a high endoscopy, also called fibroscopy, to observe the mucous membranes of the oesophagus and stomach.
 The doctor who carries out the exploration can also take advantage of it to take samples in order to determine the exact cause of the ailments that are bothering the patient.